 In the context of 16-year-old Swedish students, Lindahl (2016) investigated whether differences between teacher assessments and national exam results related to the teacher and student being the same gender or sharing a minority status.
-Contrary to expectations based on evidence from educational literature in general [Dee, 2005], Lindahl concluded that the differences for girls and non-native students declines when the teacher was female and of non-native origin, respectively.
+Contrary to expectations based on evidence from educational literature in general (Dee, 2005), Lindahl concluded that the differences for girls and nonnative students declines when the teacher was female and of nonnative origin, respectively.
 The author interpreted these findings as an indication that teachers were trying to actively compensate for having a similar background to students and the potential (unconscious) biases that might involve.

-Terrier [2020] compared blind and non-blind assessments for middle school children in France and showed that girls received more generous marks from their teacher in mathematics but not in literacy.
-The finding that girls are more generously marked in mathematics is in line with the earlier evidence from France by [Breda and Ly, 2015], who compare blind and non-blind assessments in higher education in France, and find that girls are more generously marked in non-blind assessments in male-dominated fields.
-Finally, Lavy and Megalokonomou [2019] found large variation in the gender gap between blind and non-blind assessments across subjects for high school students in Greece.
+Terrier (2020) compared blind and nonblind assessments for middle school children in France and showed that girls received more generous marks from their teacher in mathematics but not in literacy.
+The finding that girls are more generously marked in mathematics is in line with the earlier evidence from France by (Breda & Ly, 2015), who compare blind and nonblind assessments in higher education in France and find that girls are more generously marked in nonblind assessments in male-dominated fields.
+Finally, Lavy and Megalokonomou (2019) found large variation in the gender gap between blind and nonblind assessments across subjects for high school students in Greece.

-A particularity of the university system in the United Kingdom is that students apply to programs based on their predicted exam grades, and they receive offers that are either unconditional or conditional on actual exam grades.
+A particularity of the university system in the United Kingdom is that students apply to programs based on their predicted exam grades and they receive offers that are either unconditional or conditional on actual exam grades.
 These predictions are made by their teachers, and any potential biases in predictions may therefore have long-term consequences for these students.
-Indeed, Murphy and Wyness [2020] showed that only 16 percent of the grades were accurately predicted.
-Most of the teacher predictions were too optimistic, with 75 percent of the predictions being higher than the actual exam result.
+Indeed, Murphy and Wyness (2020) showed that only 16% of the grades were accurately predicted.
+Most of the teacher predictions were too optimistic, with 75% of the predictions being higher than the actual exam result.
 A finding of concern reported by the authors was the existence of systematic differences by student background and school type.
 High achieving low socioeconomic students received a teacher prediction that was considerably lower than that of their high achieving peers that are not from low socioeconomic households.
 At the same time, high achieving students in state schools received less optimistic teacher predictions than high achieving students in private schools.
-In addition to teacher bias, Murphy and Wyness listed differences in responses to predictions or a different trend in achievement growth as explanations for these patterns and the showed that these predictions have implications for university application behavior.
-This study by Murphy and Wyness [2020] is slightly different to the earlier cited papers comparing blind and non-blind assessments, as they study differences in predicted results and actual results.
+In addition to teacher bias, Murphy and Wyness listed differences in responses to predictions or a different trend in achievement growth as explanations for these patterns and they showed that these predictions have implications for university application behavior.
+This study by Murphy and Wyness (2020) is slightly different to the earlier cited papers comparing blind and nonblind assessments, as they study differences in predicted results and actual results.
 One important difference is that these predictions might be intentionally optimistic to encourage student investments and improve student confidence.
 However, any systematic differences between predicted grades and actual results may come from the same source as in previously cited papers.